solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

 ### Challenge

 It’s your turn to apply these concepts on your own!
-We’re not going to gove you detailed instructions at this point, but here are some ideas:
+We’re not going to give you detailed instructions at this point, but here are some ideas:

 1. Create your own production cNFT collection
 2. Build a UI for this lesson’s lab that will let you mint a cNFT and display it